Called in 2002

 Scholarships: Jardine Studentship, Duke of Edinburgh Scholarship, Pegasus Scholar

 Zarah prosecutes and defends and has a broad range of cases including offences against the person, harassment, public order offences, offences relating to weapons and firearms, benefit fraud, burglary, robbery, theft and deception, intent to supply Class A, sexual offences, breaches of anti-social behaviour orders, perverting the course of justice, witness intimidation, assisting unlawful entry of immigrants, dangerous driving, death by careless driving, contested confiscation proceedings and child cruelty.

 Zarah also prosecutes on behalf of the National Probation Service.
+Zarah is a Level 3 CPS panel advocate.
 Zarah has a developing practice in immigration law.